-In light of the recent Government announcements, we would like to inform you that as of Monday 23rd March, we will no longer be facilitating workshops at the Training Academies, and will be partially open.
+In light of the recent Government announcements, we would like to inform you that as of Monday 20th July, we will be returning to facilitating workshops at the Training Academies at a reduced capacity, and will be partially open.
+For more help please check out our Facebook page to see how the Academy has changed for your safety.

 Stay safe and keep in touch!